 Mudrooms take more abuse than almost any other room in the house.
 The materials you choose need to handle moisture, temperature swings, dirty shoes, and constant use without falling apart.

-Real Wood vs. Laminate
+Choosing Between Real Wood and Laminate

 Real wood cabinets stand up to the demands of a mudroom better than laminate over time.
 Solid wood and quality plywood resist warping from moisture fluctuations that are common in entryway spaces.
 They can be refinished if scratched or scuffed, extending their life indefinitely.
 Creative Closets uses 100% real wood products sourced from a trusted supplier in Ontario, Canada, ensuring durability that matches the lifetime warranty on materials and workmanship.